asuh/front-end-windows/readme.md

 ## Docker

-Similar to Vagrant, I increasingly use Docker for professional projects.
-It comes with similar benefits to Vagrant, such as portability, encapsulation for the environment within the OS, and consistent environments.
-Docker goes a little further because it's a container manager it's lighter in resources and file size than Vagrant.
+Docker is regularly used for projects today.
+It features portability, encapsulation for the environment within the OS, and consistency for development environments.

     choco install docker-desktop

 Docker can be quite powerful but complicated to set up.
-For this reason, I'm a fan of another project which is a wrapper around Docker called [Lando](https://lando.dev/).
-Originally designed for Drupal, it's increased support for many other environments including WordPress, Node.js, and Laravel.
+For this reason, I've enjoyed another project which is a wrapper around Docker called [Lando](https://lando.dev/).
+Originally designed for Drupal, it also supports WordPress, Node.js, and Laravel among others.
 You can find the [latest executable file on Github](https://github.com/lando/lando/releases).

 For privacy, I recommend disabling tracking.
 Inside of your `.lando.yml` file, add the following: